vemv/claude-code/README.md

 In Claude buffers, the ESC key now works as expected - a single press sends an escape character to Claude.
 This is useful for canceling operations or saying "No" to Claude prompts.
 You can also use `C-g` as an alternative way to send escape/cancel.

 The behavior of the return key and its modifiers can be customized using the `claude-code-newline-keybinding-style` variable.
-By default, pressing RET sends your message to Claude while M-return (Meta/Alt + Return) inserts a newline.
-This can be changed to match your preferences - for example, you can configure it so that RET inserts newlines and M-return sends the message, or use Shift-return or Super-return for newlines.
+By default, pressing `RET` sends your message to Claude while `S-return` (Shift + Return) inserts a newline.
+This can be changed to match your preferences - for example, you can configure it so that `RET` inserts newlines and `S-return` sends the message, or use `M-return` (Meta/Alt + Return) or `s-return` (Super/Command + Return on macOS) for either action.
 See the Customization section for available options.

 ### Read-Only Mode Toggle